What Color of Primer Should You Use? (For Different Paints)

 Related Read: Can You Use Primer as Paint?

-Does Primer Color Affect Paint Color?
+Does Primer Color Affect the Paint Finish?

-White vs Grey Primer
+White vs. Grey Primer

 Should I Use White or Grey Primer?